beccysaleeb/PumPy/README.md

 # PumPy
-A library to drive the NanoJ-Fluidics 'pumpy' through python
+A library to drive the NanoJ-Fluidics 'pumpy' (Almada et al., 2019) through python